-One of the greatest advantages of a solo retirement plan is the ability to self direct your funds to invest in real estate, notes or gold.
+One of the greatest advantages of a solo retirement plan is the ability to self-direct your funds to invest in real estate, notes, or gold.
 It’s also a way for investors to avoid paying capital gains on the profits made.
-More on that later… First, what is a solo 401(k) exactly?
+Before we talk about that, let’s first go through the basics of a solo 401(k).

 What is a Solo 401(k)?

-A solo 401(k) is a retirement account made specifically for business owners that do not have any employees.
-Compared to other types of retirement accounts, the solo plan provides a number of additional benefits.
+A solo 401(k) is a retirement account made specifically for business owners who do not have employees.
+Compared to other types of retirement accounts, the solo plan provides several additional benefits.
 The most notable benefits include higher contribution limits and the option to self-direct the funds for investments.

 The Traditional Solo 401(k)

-Just like a traditional 401(k), an individual retirement account allows you to invest money, pre-tax.
-The benefit is that while you’re working, it provides a nice tax break.
+Just like a traditional 401(k), an individual retirement account allows you to invest money pre-tax.
+The benefit is that it provides a nice tax break while you’re working.
 At retirement age, you can begin withdrawing money, but it will be taxed based on your income at that time.

-The biggest disadvantage to a traditional 401(k) is that when you reach retirement age, your income tax rate may be higher than when you first invested.
-Which means you’d essentially be eliminating any tax advantage you may have enjoyed during previous years.
+The biggest disadvantage to a traditional 401(k) is that your income tax rate may be higher when you reach retirement age than when you first invested.
+This means you’d essentially be eliminating any tax advantage you may have enjoyed during previous years.

 If you think you will be in a lower tax bracket when you retire compared to during your working years, then a traditional solo 401(k) could be a good option.